 I could go without drinking for days and even weeks at a time.
-But it always was in the back of my mind.
-My drink of choice was not Crown Royal, though it is good, but Jim Beam.
-Two of best things ever creating in my mind, at the time, where Jim Beam floats and Flaming Dr. Pepper.
+But it was always in the back of my mind.
+My drink of choice was not Crown Royal, though it is good, but rather Jim Beam.
+Two of best things ever created in my mind, at the time, where Jim Beam floats and Flaming Dr. Pepper.
 I loved Flaming Dr. Pepper so much that I could have 6 and not feel a buzz.
 But I could also drink a case of beer and not feel anything either…back in the day.
 I could also take a shot of Everclear and just keep trucking like it was nothing.
 I am NOT bragging by any stretch of the imagination.
-That is far it had progressed..my drinking to numb whatever I was feeling at the time.
+That is just how far it had progressed..my drinking to numb whatever I was feeling at the time.

 But I was not a mad drunk.
 I was not a crazy drunk, or a sex finding drunk.
 I would just chill.
 Never got crazy, mean, hit anyone, or had sex while drunk….well, not that I remember anyway.
 I know those around me at the time would not have let me do that anyway just for protection sake.
 But I have had sex before getting plastered.
 And I regret those..for there was no love involved just straight up sex.

 But back to the original story before I go completely off the train of thought I started with…lol.